-You’re staring at a red countdown timer.
-Your mind goes blank, your palms are sweaty, and you’re trying to remember the difference between "affect" and "effect" while speaking into a plastic headset.
-For most students, the Speaking section isn't just a test of English—it’s a test of nerves.
+You are staring at a red countdown timer.
+You are trying to remember the difference between "affect" and "effect" while speaking into a headset.
+For most students, the Speaking section is not just a test of English; it is a test of composure.

 It’s the biggest hurdle on the road to a high score.
 But what if you didn't have to practice in a vacuum?
 TOEFL speaking practice AI is flipping the script, giving you a tireless, objective tutor that’s available at 3:00 AM without the $100-an-hour price tag.